 We have three qualified “Cardington” assessed and DVSA approved DAS Instructors.

 We use The New Suzuki SV 650 ABS!

-We have even had two of our SV 650’s Lowered in order that we can accommodate everyone!
+We have even had one of our SV 650’s Lowered in order that we can accommodate everyone!

 The first morning will start at 08.30 and be focusing on road work using one of our RV 125 cc Van Vans’ that we use for our CBT’s.
 We would be looking to take a break at 13.00 until 13.30 to recharge the batteries and review the mornings ride.
 After lunch we will be looking at the skills you will need to display to achieve your Module 1 Test Pass with a DVSA Examiner with a Mod.1 practice session.
 Your instructor will review your progress at the end of day one with you and give you a print out of the “Show Me, Tell Me and Balance” questions that the examiner may ask you during the course of your Test.

 08.30 Until 10.00, the good bit!
 Day 2 will start with an introduction to the more powerful Suzuki SV 650, the controls of the machine will be explained and how they may differ from the controls you have been using on the less powerful machines.
 We will also explain the differences in weight and the characteristics found in the bigger bike.
 We will then move inside for refreshments and a Road Briefing, your Instructor will explain how they would like to see you ride the bike and interact with other road users, road markings and traffic signs, this is usually carried out with the Riding Test Report Form used by the DVSA Motorcycle Examiner, in this way, from the off, you can be assured that you are aspiring to ride the bike in the way the Examiner would like to see you ride the bike.
 After the road briefing we will take a break for lunch.
 Then it is out on the road for the rest of the afternoon getting used to the bike.
 You will at all times be in radio contact with your Instructor.